muppet9010/Factorio-Biter-Revive/README.md

 - Revive chance is a scale based on configurable settings using a min and max evolution range for a min and max revive chance.
 This should allow any desired effect to be achieved.
 - Multiple times a second the biters awaiting reviving will be processed and up to the maximum (max revives per second mod setting) performed.
 This is done to both allow an optional delay in reviving and to avoid loops of biters being revived and instantly dieing.
 - Revives have a random delay between configurable min and max seconds from 0 upwards.
 To avoid infinite revive/death loops a 0 second revive won't happen the moment the biter dies, but instead a fraction of a second later.
+- There is a mod setting to limit how mnay times the same unit can be revived.
+It defaults to unlimited.
+Its useful for cases of very high revive rate when you don't want the risk of near infinite revivals due to random chances.